Using the DMF Recorder Node

 controller-1# terminate recorder-node <name> event <event-name>

-Replace name with the name of the recorder node and replace event-name with the name of the recorder node event to terminate.
+Replace name with the RN name and replace event-name with the RN event name to terminate.

 Viewing Recorder Node Events